stevencohn/ResxTranslator/README.md

 to spaces around the plus sign.)

 ResxTranslator attempts to detect this string *inflation* and displays a warning for each string that may need manual tuning.
+Of course, the program itself has no way of knowing the exact context of the translation so it simply compare the number of spaces in the input string and the output string.
+Most of the time, the translation is accurate and shouldn't need to be adjusted manually.